loginov-rocks/BluetoothTerminal/README.md

 send separator, exceeds the characteristic value size.
 This delay is useful in cases where some chunks are not received by the central device (the device connecting to the BLE module).

 Optional; if not set, no delay will be used by default.
+Can be changed in runtime, for example during `loop()` execution.

 Example: